- COMPLETE CONFIDENCE & COMFORT - The high-capacity Lily menstrual Cup allows up to 12 hours of...

 In terms of manufacturing, the company is committed to doing this responsibly.
 Intimina also has a medical advisory board to pair innovation with knowledge.

-In terms of their menstrual cups, Intimina has some interesting, innovative ones that are very different from the other products out there.
-Not only have they come up with the first collapsible menstrual cup, but they’ve also made the first reusable menstrual disc (the Ziggy Cup).
+In terms of their feminine hygiene products, Intimina has some interesting, innovative ones that are very different from the other products out there.
+Not only have they come up with the first collapsible menstrual cup, but they’ve also made the first reusable menstrual disc.

 Care and Cleaning of the Lily Cup One